HEFTIEProject/zarr-benchmarks/README.md

 python src/zarr_benchmarks/parse_json_for_plots.py --json_ids 0001 002 0003
 ```

-To see more info about what these values represent run:
+To see more info about what these values represent and additional options run:

 ```bash
 python src/zarr_benchmarks/parse_json_for_plots.py -h